QData/deep2Read/index.md

 ## About this website:

 + As a group, we need to improve our knowledge of the fast-growing field of deep learning
-+ To educate students in our graduate programs, to help new members in my team with basic tutorials, and to improve current members understand advanced topics better, this website includes a (growing) list of tutorials and papers we survey for such a purpose.
++ To educate students in our graduate programs, to help new members in my team with basic tutorials, and to help current members understand advanced topics better, this website includes a (growing) list of tutorials and papers we survey for such a purpose.
-+ We hope this website is helpful to people who share similar research interests or are interested with learning advanced topics about deep learning.
++ We hope this website helps people who share similar research interests or those interested in learning advanced topics about deep learning.
-+ Please feel free to email me (yanjun@virginia.edu), if you have related comments, questions or recommendations.
++ Please feel free to email me (yanjun@virginia.edu), if you have comments, questions or recommendations.

 ---

 ## About the Sidebar and how we group the readings

 + Until Dec.
-2019, we have shared reviewes slides of about 300 deep learning papers via this web site.
+2019, we have shared reviewes slides for about 300 deep learning papers via this web site.

 + Until Dec.
 2019, we have finished  {{ site.posts | size }} reading sessions.
-Each reading session includes multiple deep learning papers we reviewed.
-Each post summarizes one of our reading session.
+Each reading session reviewed multiple deep learning papers.
+Each post in this website summarizes one of our reading session.

 + Due to the large number of slides, we try to organize them according to three different variables.
-Each variable maps to one of the items in this website's side bar.
+Each variable maps to one item in this website's side bar.

 + ByCategory: we group our readings to 10 general groups:  [0Basics]({{ site.baseurl }}/0Basics/) , [1Theoretical]({{ site.baseurl }}/1Theoretical/) , [2Architecture]({{ site.baseurl }}/2Architecture/) , [2Graphs]({{ site.baseurl }}/2Graphs/) , [3Reliable]({{ site.baseurl }}/3Reliable/) , [4Optimization]({{ site.baseurl }}/4Optimization/) , [5Generative]({{ site.baseurl }}/5Generative/) , [6Reinforcement]({{ site.baseurl }}/6Reinforcement/) , [7MetaDomain]({{ site.baseurl }}/7MetaDomain/) , [8Scalable]({{ site.baseurl }}/8Scalable/) , [9DiscreteApp]({{ site.baseurl }}/9DiscreteApp/)  .
 Please check out these categories and their relevant readings via [Readings ByCategory]({{ site.baseurl }}/aReadingsIndexByCategory/) .
 As shortcuts, we also add each category's page URL as a single item (sorted by Category Names) in our side bar.